CollinLBauer/GitTutorial/readme.md

 Great!
 If you look at your GitHub repository, you should now have *two* branches: **master** and **mybranch**

-Now, let's merge the new branch to master.
+5. Let's merge the new branch to master.

 ```
 git checkout master